 Although this is the healthiest time in human history and medicine is quickly evolving, the rift between those with the highest life expectancy and those with the lowest continues to widen.
-“Health has no choice but to enter the political arena,” said Sandro Galea, MD, MPH, professor and dean of the Boston University School of Public Health, during the MGH Executive Committee on Community Health symposium June 4.
+“Health has no choice but to enter the political arena,” said Sandro Galea, MD, MPH, professor and dean of the Boston University School of Public Health, during the Massachusetts General Hospital Executive Committee on Community Health symposium June 4.

 In fact, said Galea, in the last 30 years the life expectancy gap has widened despite advances in technology and medicine, and in the past 10 years the slope of the relationship between wealth and life expectancy has gotten steeper.
 “Health is not caused by medicine, rather, it is caused by a full range of factors,” he said.
-In his presentation, “Achieving Health Equity: Addressing Social Determinants of Health” he detailed what he calls the “actual actual causes of health.”
+In his presentation, “Achieving Health Equity: Addressing Social Determinants of Health” he detailed what he calls the “'actual actual' causes of health.”

-Know of a great Community Health project?
+Know of a Great Community Health Project?

-The MGH Executive Committee on Community Health is now accepting proposals for community health and health equity funding from clinical departments engaging in community health efforts – such as following community health improvement guidelines, community champions, creating a committee, or developing a community health strategic plan.
+The Mass General Executive Committee on Community Health is now accepting proposals for community health and health equity funding from clinical departments engaging in community health efforts – such as following community health improvement guidelines, community champions, creating a committee, or developing a community health strategic plan.
 For more information about this opportunity, contact Nicte Mejia, MD, MPH at firstname.lastname@example.org.